 As a reinsurance undertaking, the Company is exposed to changing inflation rates, predominantly due to its non-life reinsurance obligations.
 Since inflation increases both claims and costs, higher inflation rates will lead to higher liabilities.
-Inflation assumptions are taken into account in pricing and the risk of changing inflation rates is reflected in the Allianz internal model.
+Inflation assumptions are taken into account in pricing and the risk of changing inflation rates is reflected in the IM.